MariaExtrella/QATestTheAgileMonkeys/README.md

 ![image](https://user-images.githubusercontent.com/83512148/119243128-50b38c80-bb64-11eb-8c7e-e897d36b411c.png)

-In this example, click on Step 7 of Scenario[1], the result of called to [TestAdmin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestAdmin.feature) is deployed.
+In this example, clicking on Step 7 of Scenario[1], the result of called to [TestAdmin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestAdmin.feature) is deployed.

 It is possible to get a JSON txt summary of the test results in Eclipse from the path: